 Wearing an artificial limb can be daunting, and we are sure your patients sometimes have a million questions about prosthetics and orthotics racing through their heads.
-So, we answered some of the frequently asked questions about orthotics and prosthetics for you, so you can better explain the answers to your patients.
+So, we answered some of the frequently asked questions from about orthotics and prosthetics for you, so you can better explain the answers to your patients.

 What’s the difference between a prosthetic and an orthotic?

 Everyone knows what a prosthetic is, but only a few have heard about orthotic devices.
 While they are essential in helping an individual regain mobility, there is one significant difference between the two.
 Prosthetics are artificial limbs designed to replace a missing extremity.

 Meanwhile, , orthotics are devices to enhance or correct a limb or a deformity.